jonathanche714/page-builder/README.md

 6. Pull down this branch from segway-next: https://github.com/shipt/segway-next/pull/3739
 7. Install dependencies and run the app.
 Navigate to http://localhost:8080/custom-page
 8. Refresh the page to initiate a SSR call so data can be fetched from page builder
+9. Right now, the segway app will receive both the mobile and desktop layout payloads.
+When resizing the screen to a smaller viewport, it'll use the mobile layout